 For events in North Africa relating to the Islamic World and Arab Spring see also Islam & Middle East

 See also Africa

 9 November 2014, Islamic terrorists dressed in school uniforms set off suicide bombs at a school assembly.

-14/4/2014, Islamic terrorists set off a bomb in Abuja, Nigeria, killing 70.
+14 April 2014, Islamic terrorists set off a bomb in Abuja, Nigeria, killing 70.
 Meanwhile Boko Haram� abducted 200 girls from a boarding school in Chibok, northern Nigeria.

 2/1999, Free Presidential elections took place in Nigeria, possible due to the death by a stroke of Abacha.
 They were won by a retired General, Olusegun Obasanjo.

 9 May 1987, Abufemi Awolowo, Nigerian politician, died.

 1986, The new Nigerian capital of Abuja was completed.

 27 August 1985, President Buhari of Nigeria was overthrown in a coup, and replaced by Major General Babangida.